all

 Sailing areas in Croatia

 Croatia is one of the most famous destinations for vacation, yacht charter, and bareboat sailing holidays.
-Not only in the Mediterranean but also in the world.
-With over 1000 islands, islets, rocks, and bays on the Adriatic, the Croatian coast is one of the most indented in the world.
-Croatian archipelago of the Adriatic sea divides into three regions: North, Middle, and South Adriatic.
+Not only in the Mediterranean but also worldwide.
+With over 1,000 islands, islets, rocks, and bays on the Adriatic, the Croatian coast is among the most indented in the world.
+The Croatian Adriatic archipelago is divided into three regions: the North Adriatic, the Middle Adriatic, and the South Adriatic.

 North Adriatic

-The Noth Adriatic extends from the Istria peninsula over Kvarner and Krk, Cres, Lošinj, and Rab islands.
-Istria peninsula is famous for its preserved nature, many cultural events, excellent gastronomy, and enology.
-While sailing the North Adriatic, you can visit many unique towns, fisherman villages, islands, hidden bays, and secret coves.
+The Northern Adriatic extends from the Istria peninsula over Kvarner and Krk, Cres, Lošinj, and Rab islands.
+The Istria peninsula is famous for its preserved nature, many cultural events, excellent gastronomy, and enology.
+While sailing the North Adriatic, you can visit many unique towns, fishermen's villages, islands, hidden bays, and secret coves.

 Middle Adriatic

-The sailing area of the Middle Adriatic, known as the Dalmatia, covers the most significant part of the Croatian Adriatic, and it`s divided into three sailing archipelagos: Split, Šibenik, and Zadar.
-Dalmatia is easily accessible whether you travel by plane or by car.
-Two international airports are in Dalmatia, in Zadar and Split.
+The sailing area of the Middle Adriatic, known as Dalmatia, covers the most significant part of the Croatian Adriatic, and it`s divided into three sailing archipelagos: Split, Šibenik, and Zadar.
+Dalmatia is easily accessible, whether you travel by plane or by car.
+Two international airports in Dalmatia are in Zadar and Split.
 In Dalmatia are located the largest marinas on the Adriatic and most of the yacht charter fleet.

 South Adriatic

-South Adriatic or south Dalmatia region stretches from Poloče, through Ston and Dubrovnik, to the south and the border with Montenegro.
-The islands belonging to this area: Korčula, Mljet, Lastovo, the Elaphite Islands, and the Pelješac peninsula.
-If you would like to start your sailing holiday in the Dubrovnik area, it is best to start the trip and charter a yacht from Dubrovnik or Slano.
-However, if you are coming to Croatia by plane, you can fly to Dubrovnik International Airport.
+The South Adriatic or South Dalmatia region stretches from Poloče, through Ston and Dubrovnik, to the south and the border with Montenegro.
+The islands belonging to this area are: Korčula, Mljet, Lastovo, the Elaphite Islands, and the Pelješac peninsula.
+If you would like to start your sailing holiday in the Dubrovnik area, it is best to begin your trip by chartering a yacht from Dubrovnik or Slano.
+However, if you are flying to Croatia, you can fly to Dubrovnik International Airport.

-The most popular destinations on the coast to charter a yacht and start the sailing holidays in Croatia are Pula, Zadar, Šibenik, Trogir, Split, and Dubrovnik.
+The most popular destinations on the coast for chartering a yacht and starting sailing holidays in Croatia are Pula, Zadar, Šibenik, Trogir, Split, and Dubrovnik.

-Bareboat sailing in Croatia is an excellent choice for experienced sailors and those with less experience since the Adriatic archipelago is also suitable for beginners.
-The distance between the nearest islands is about 1 – 1.5 hours of sailing, which does not require long and extensive preparation.
-Sailing in Croatia is considered to be safe as in the case of unfavorable weather conditions, you can always berth in a safe harbor on time.
-Of course, with continuous keeping track of the weather.
+Bareboat sailing in Croatia is an excellent choice for experienced sailors and those with less experience, since the Adriatic archipelago is also suitable for beginners.
+The distance between the nearest islands is about 1 – 2 hours of sailing, which does not require long and extensive preparation.
+Sailing in Croatia is considered safe, as in the event of unfavorable weather, you can always reach a safe harbor on time.
+Of course, with continuous weather tracking.

 The Weather Conditions

-The influence of the Mediterranean climate makes sailing in Croatia and the Adriatic possible throughout the year.
-Yacht charter season is running from April to November.
+The Mediterranean climate allows sailing in Croatia and the Adriatic year-round.
+Yacht charter season runs from April to November.
 Bareboat sailing is also possible outside this period, noting that most vessels are under maintenance and service during the winter.
-Out of charter season, most of the facilities on the islands, like marinas and restaurants, are close, but you can berth in the city ports.
+Out of charter season, most of the facilities on the islands, like marinas and restaurants, are closed, but you can berth in the city ports.

 Weather conditions for sailing vary by season.
 Spring and autumn are characterized mainly by north and south winds, while in the summer, the most frequent are western and southwestern winds.
 In the off-peak season, April, May, and October, prices are much lower, and there are fewer boats at sea.